 2 – Spa Luxe Hot Towel Cabinet Towel Cabi

-Just by looking at the product, the familiarity with the top unit is quite obvious.
+Just by looking at the product, the similarity with the unit examined above is quite obvious.
 The Spa Luxe cabinet is designed to keep your small bath towels steamy and warm.
 It will hold just about the same quantity of small bath towels like the unit reviewed above.

 3 – Spa Luxe Double Towel Warmer – SL32

 This is another unit from Spa Luxe with a double door cabinet and the ability to hold more small sized towels than the other two units reviewed above.
 The aluminum interior is made from rust proofed materials.

 The double towel warmer from Spa Luxe can maintain a consistent internal temperature of around 160-degrees, which is ideal for those seeking a refreshing, hygienic treatment.

 This is another type of towel warmers that uses electricity to heat your bathroom towels.
 Typically, this type of towel warmers will require a permanent attachment to your wall, so choose your installation location carefully.